Srimanthg123/testing-ai-tutor-rest-api/README.md

 - Aim for 80%+ coverage to ensure production readiness.

 #### Note
-**Copy the previous sprint - "Develop and Document Rest API Endpoints" exercise solution into the cloned repository to solve this exercise.**
+**Copy the solution code from the previous sprint, “Develop and Document REST API Endpoints,” into the cloned repository, placing it in the appropriate files to complete this exercise.**

 ----